ericwikman/cinque.xyz/docs/Roadmap.md

 - [ ] @std(list)
 - [ ] @var(list)

-#### Differences
+### Differences

 - Lotus introduced both relative and absolute named ranges, but a named range should only ever be considered the cells in that list for the named range.
 - I may handle moving cells that are part of a named range differently than Lotus (and future spreadsheets) did.
 I see named ranges as an array of defined cells, so once you add a cell to a named range, I don't think it matters if it moves elsewhere on the sheet.
-Lotus considered the boundry cells and the middle cells functionally different when moving a cell.
+Lotus considered the boundary cells and the middle cells functionally different when moving a cell.

-### v1.1 - API Beta
+## v1.1 - API Beta

-A graphql version of the API will be provided.
+A GraphQL version of the API will be provided.
 This should be a significant performance increase for requesting data since you should be able to request a full sheet as a single action instead of requesting each cell individually.

 The previous REST API will still function but may be modified.
 Although there is not yet a contract, the hope is that I have had time to think through the API by this time to be able to make the next release the first stable release with a contract that it will be supported for some time.

-### v1.2 - Integration Foundation
+## v1.2 - Integration Foundation

 Now that we have a stronger API system we can include all of the necessary API calls to allow for third party integrations to be able to perform the same functionality that Lotus could in reference to file management, graphing and printing.